lhbizzi/pokedexPokeLord/README.md

 - axios documentation.

 ## Link to test
-To test the website, simply click on the link next to it:[PokeLord](https://pokedex-poke-lord.vercel.app).
+To test the website, simply click on the link next to it: [PokeLord](https://pokedex-poke-lord.vercel.app).

 Home:
 ![tela 1](https://github.com/lhbizzi/pokedexPokeLord/assets/106413189/b75ace0e-09e1-4427-873a-1a13757e0807)